 Unlike some competitors, the Mazda6 is not expected to offer a turbocharged gasoline four-cylinder or a V6 as a range-topping engine.

 Trim Level Breakdown

 The Mazda6 is available in Sport, Touring and Grand Touring trim levels.

-The Sport comes standard with a six-speed manual transmission, A/C, power windows and locks, cruise control, a six-speaker AM/FM/CD stereo with AUX and USB inputs, cloth upholstery, keyless entry, push-button start, 60/40 split-folding rear seatback, dual power side mirrors with integrated turn signals and 17-inch aluminum alloy wheels.
+The Sport comes standard with a six-speed manual transmission, A/C, power windows and locks, cruise control, a six-speaker AM/FM/CD stereo with AUX and USB inputs, Bluetooth connectivity, Mazda CONNECT infotainment, cloth upholstery, keyless entry, push-button start, 60/40 split-folding rear seatback, dual power side mirrors with integrated turn signals and 17-inch aluminum alloy wheels.

 To those features, the Touring adds dual-zone automatic climate control, leatherette upholstery, a six-way power-adjustable driver's seat, a blind spot warning system, a rear cross traffic alert system and 19-inch aluminum alloy wheels.
 An available Touring Technology Package brings a navigation system, auto on/off headlights, rain-sensing windshield wipers, auto-dimming mirrors and Mazda's Smart City Brake Support System (explained in the safety section below).
 Also optional is the Moonroof Package, which adds a Bose Centerpoint sound system with 11 speakers, a moonroof and SiriusXM Satellite radio.